 We believe we are well positioned in this market given the manufacturing supply constraints and payload size limitations of other delivery methods, such as viral vectors.
 Given our value proposition in non-viral delivery, we have established strategic relationships, in the form of Strategic Platform Licenses, or SPLs, with a growing number of leading cell therapy developers as they work to bring next-generation cell therapies into and through the clinic and advance those candidates to potential commercialization.
 These SPLs provide us with the ability to secure downstream program-related precommercial milestones and, in most cases, commercial sales-based payments.
 In addition, from our SPL customers, we receive both annual research and clinical license fees as well as payments from sales of our proprietary disposables as recurring revenue streams.
-Given growth in the cell therapy pipeline and increased investment in the space, we estimate that the number of potential SPLs for us will increase from approximately 50 today, based on our estimate of the companies that are currently developing engineered cell therapies, to almost 140 by 2026, based on our estimates of growth in the cell therapy pipeline, growth in the number of therapeutic delivery entrants into the market and ongoing shift to non-viral delivery.

-We have entered into 13 SPLs with commercial cell therapy developers since January 1, 2017, of which 12 have been publicly announced as shown in the table below.
+We have entered into 12 SPLs with commercial cell therapy developers since January 1, 2017, of which 11 have been publicly announced as shown in the table below.

-Partner Therapeutic Indication Date Announced Most Advanced Stage of Clinical Development CRISPR/Casebia Therapeutics Hemoglobin-related diseases and severe combined immunodeficiency (SCID) March 14, 2017 Phase 1/2 CRISPR Therapeutics Immuno-oncology November 9, 2018 Phase 1 Precision Biosciences Oncology November 14, 2018 Phase 1/2 Kite Pharma (now Gilead) Oncology (CAR-T) March 1, 2019 Preclinical Editas Medicine Sickle cell disease and beta-thalassemia; Immuno-oncology October 7, 2019 Phase 1/2 VOR Biopharma Oncology November 21, 2019 Phase 1/2 KSQ Therapeutics Oncology December 4, 2019 Preclinical Allogene Therapeutics Oncology (CAR-T) March 24, 2020 Phase 1/2 Caribou Biosciences Oncology May 7, 2020 Phase 1 Apeiron Biologics Oncology July 8, 2020 Phase 1b Myeloid Therapeutics Oncology January 11, 2021 Phase 1 Celularity Oncology May 25, 2021 Preclinical
+Partner Therapeutic Indication Date Announced CRISPR/Casebia Therapeutics Hemoglobin-related diseases and severe combined immunodeficiency (SCID) March 14, 2017 CRISPR Therapeutics Immuno-oncology November 9, 2018 Kite Pharma (now Gilead) Oncology (CAR-T) November 12, 2018 Precision Biosciences Oncology November 14, 2018 Editas Medicine Sickle cell disease and beta-thalassemia; Immuno-oncology October 7, 2019 VOR Biopharma Oncology November 21, 2019 KSQ Oncology December 4, 2019 Allogene Therapeutics Oncology (CAR-T) March 24, 2020 Caribou Biosciences Oncology May 7, 2020 Apeiron Biologics Oncology July 8, 2020 Myeloid Therapeutics Oncology January 11, 2021